sanjuraj-c/automated-review-rating-system/README.md

 These cleaned datasets were combined to form Cleaned Dataset 2.

 Finally, both Cleaned Dataset 1 and Cleaned Dataset 2 were merged into a single dataset used for model training.
 Only reviews with meaningful content and valid rating labels were preserved.

+# Preprocessing Steps
+After collecting and cleaning the datasets, the following initial preprocessing steps were applied to prepare the review text and rating data for model training:

+1. Data Loading and Inspection

+Each dataset was loaded using pandas and inspected using functions like .head(), .tail(), .sample(), .shape, .columns, .info(), and .describe() to understand structure and content.

+2. Handling Missing Values

+-Columns that had a large number of missing values or were irrelevant to the analysis were dropped.

+-Rows with missing entries in the review text or rating columns were removed to maintain data quality.

+3. Dropping Irrelevant Columns

+-Only the review text and rating columns were retained from each dataset.

+-Other metadata like dates, user details, product configuration, etc., were considered unnecessary and discarded.

+4. Duplicate Removal

+-All datasets were checked for duplicate rows using .duplicated().

+-Any duplicate records found (if any) were removed to avoid data redundancy.

+5. Data Merging

+-Cleaned datasets from Phase 1 were combined into a single dataset.

+-Similarly, Phase 2 datasets were cleaned and merged.

+-Finally, both cleaned datasets were concatenated to form one unified dataset.